Raptor: Call of the Shadows (DOS) - online game | RetroGames.cz

 Raptor: Call of the Shadows (often Raptor for short) is a 2D raster graphics vertical scrolling shoot 'em up single player game for the x86 PC originally written for MS-DOS, by Cygnus Studios (which has since changed its name to Mountain King Studios).
 It was published by Apogee Software on April 1, 1994.

-'In the future a mercenary flying the [advanced] Raptor, is sent on interplanetary missions to [destroy] top competitors of MegaCorps.'
+'In the future a mercenary flying the advanced Raptor, is sent on interplanetary missions to destroy top competitors of MegaCorps.'

-The game is divided into three 'sectors': Bravo Sector, Tango Sector, and Outer Regions, all of which have nine sub-missions called 'waves', making for a total of 27 levels (9 per sector).
 The full version of Raptor allows players to start out in any of the three campaigns, though playing them in order helps the player to more easily accumulate money for weapon and shield upgrades.

 Once a player beats a Sector, they can replay it with all the money and weapons that they have accumulated.
 The difficulty is increased when the player does this however, e.g. if the player beats the Sector on Rookie and replays it, the difficulty will be set to Veteran.